-54. Obligation to report commission of sexual offences against children or persons who are mentally disabled
+54. Obligation to report commission of sexual offences against persons who are vulnerable

-- (1) (a) A person who has knowledge that a sexual offence has been committed against a child must report such knowledge immediately to a police official. - (b) A person who fails to report such knowledge as contemplated in paragraph (a), is guilty of an offence and is liable on conviction to a fine or to imprisonment for a period not exceeding five years or to both a fine and such imprisonment. - (2) (a) A person who has knowledge, reasonable belief or suspicion that a sexual offence has been committed against a person who is mentally disabled must report such knowledge, reasonable belief or suspicion immediately to a police official. - (b) A person who fails to report such knowledge, reasonable belief or suspicion as contemplated in paragraph (a), is guilty of an offence and is liable on conviction to a line or to imprisonment for a period not exceeding five years or to both a fine and such imprisonment. - (c) A person who in good faith reports such reasonable belief or suspicion shall not be liable to any civil or criminal proceedings by reason of making such report. - (3) Any person who, having knowledge of the commission of any offence referred to in section 19A, or having reason to suspect that such an offence has been or is being or will probably be committed and unlawfully and intentionally fails to- - (a) report such knowledge or suspicion as soon as possible to the South African Police Service; - (b) furnish, at the request of the South African Police Service, all particulars of such knowledge or suspicion, is guilty of an offence.
+- (1) A person who has knowledge, reasonable belief or suspicion that a sexual offence has been committed against a person who is vulnerable as defined in section 40 must report such knowledge, reasonable belief or suspicion immediately to a police official. - (2) (a) A person who fails to report such knowledge, reasonable belief or suspicion as contemplated in subsection (1), is guilty of an offence and is liable on conviction to a fine or to imprisonment for a period not exceeding five years or to both a fine and such imprisonment. - (b) A person who in good faith reports such reasonable belief or suspicion shall not be liable to any civil or criminal proceedings by reason of making such report.